janis-commerce/export/README.md

 In orden to be functional the Export API needs:

-* Model of the Entities which wants to export
+* Model of Export and the Entities which wants to export
 * Create Controllers for those entities
 * Create a generic API Export
 * Create a generic Created Export Listener